sarathk-004/VaultMind/README.md

 # VaultMind
 https://vault-mind-sage.vercel.app/

-An AI-powered Notion workspace assistant that uses MCP (Model Context Protocol) to fetch real data and visualize relationships between pages as a live knowledge graph.
+An AI-powered Notion workspace agent that uses MCP (Model Context Protocol) to fetch real data and visualize relationships between pages as a live knowledge graph.

 Built with Next.js 14 App Router, shadcn/ui, and a custom SVG graph engine — no external graph libraries.